performant-software/Neatline/docs/final/style-tab-dates.md

 The "first" or "beginning" date for an event.
 If the event is an instant (it happened exactly once, and did not occupy any kind of duration or interval of time), enter the date of the instant in this field.

+**If you're working with NeatlineSimile**: If you just enter a "Start Date" and leave "End Date" blank, the record will be displayed as point on the timeline.

 ## End Date

 The "last" or "finishing" date for an event.

+**If you're working with NeatlineSimile**: If you just enter a "Start Date" _and_ an "End Date" date, the record will be displayed as span (line) on the timeline.

 ## After Date

 The date _after which_ the record should be displayed in the exhibit.

+**If you're working with NeatlineSimile**: If an "After Date" is defined, then the record will only be displayed on the map when the timeline is centered on a date that falls after this date.

 ## Before Date

 The date _before which_ the record should be displayed in the exhibit.

+**If you're working with NeatlineSimile**: If a "Before Date" is defined, then the record will only be displayed on the map when the timeline is centered on a date that falls before this date.

 [iso8601]: https://en.wikipedia.org/wiki/ISO_8601